 The Linos is an antique wood-bodied folding plate camera manufactured by Dr. Lüttke & Arndt of Berlin, Germany, ca 1898.
 The Linos plate format is 9 x 12cm.
 This example is equipped with an accessory rollfilm back and does not have plate holders.
 The rollfilm format appears to be approximately 9 x 9cm.

 This is a handsome, compact and relatively light camera.
 The body is made of walnut with fittings of nickel-plated brass.
 The Linos has a number of interesting design features.
 I'll point these out as we go along.
-There are a lot of images on this page, but hopefully the wait will be worthwhile.

 The Linos belonged to a class of cameras known in the late 19th century as hand and stand.
 Hand and stand cameras were intended to be used either handheld or mounted on a tripod.
 With a hand and stand camera mounted on a tripod, the subject was usually composed and focused on the camera's ground glass screen.
 When the Linos was handheld, the subject was composed via the folding Newton viewfinder, seen at top left in the image above.
 In this case proper focus was achieved by aligning a pointer mounted on the lensboard to a distance scale engraved on the focusing track.